Zeanon/klipper/docs/Config_Reference.md

 #   The fan speed (expressed as a value from 0.0 to 1.0) that the fan
 #   will be set to when its associated heater is enabled.
 The default
 #   is 1.0
-#min_rpm: 0
-#   The minimum expected fan speed in RPM.
-Klipper shuts down if the
-#   fan is enabled but fan RPM reading from the tachometer is below
-#   this value.
-This parameter is optional but tachometer_pin must
-#   be specified for this parameter to be valid.
 ```
 ```